-London’s a very expensive place to live in though, especially if you’re planning on buying property in a nice area.posted over 5 years ago
+London’s a very expensive place to live in though, especially if you’re planning on buying property in a nice area.posted almost 6 years ago

 London is expensive, yeah.
 And the underground in the morning is manic!!
 But I guess no worse than the subway in NY or whatever.
 The best thing is the markets, especially Camden market.
-Oxford Street is great as well, but go really early in the morning or on a weekday because on weekends the queues in Primark are literally miles long!!!posted over 5 years ago
+Oxford Street is great as well, but go really early in the morning or on a weekday because on weekends the queues in Primark are literally miles long!!!posted almost 6 years ago

 London is my favorite european destination and I go there as often as I can.

 The pro : London is a really amazing city, I can’t even explain why but I feel really good there.